TiagoVentura/GetIRdata/README.md

 - The Dyadic Militarized Interstate Disputes Dataset from Professor Zeev Maoz ("MID").

-*The arguments for this function are the names in parentesis*

 `get_monadyc_data`: Returns a monadyc data merging all the datasets above mentioned except for the MID data, using the the COW code as the skeleton of the data.